Search the collections

 This bridle was originally on Phar Lap when he arrived at the Museum in 1933.
 It had been placed there by Jonas Bros of New York, who had prepared the mounted hide.
 A visitor pointed o ...Images: 2

-Solid amber glass paperweight of Phar Lap's head.
-It belonged to trainer Harry Telford, and was amongst a number of items donated to the museum by his son and daughter-in-law in the 199 ...Images: 2
+Solid frosted clear glass paperweight of Phar Lap's head.
+It belonged to trainer Harry Telford, and was amongst a number of items donated to the museum by his son and daughter-in-law in ...Images: 2

 Plastic 1970s makeup compact containing a small pile of shaved horse hairs.
-It appears these hairs were taken from the coat of Phar Lap as opposed to the mane or tail.
-They were taken ...Images: 2
+It appears these hairs come from the coat of Phar Lap as opposed to the mane or tail.
+They were taken from P ...Images: 2

 Scientific Name: Equus ferus caballus Mounted hide of the racehorse Phar Lap, prepared by Jonas Brothers Studio, New York, 1932.
 Phar Lap was born on 4 October 1926 at the Seadown Stu ...Images: 10